nats-io/nats-site/content/documentation/tutorials/gnatsd-docker.md

 **4. Test the NATS server to verify it is running.**

-An easy way to test the client connection port is by using telnet.
+An easy way to test the client connection port is through using telnet.

 ```
 telnet localhost 4222